piranha/solovyov.net/src/blog/2021/streaming.md

 Of course, you can't just put a camera on your display.
 Webcams can do that, haha, should've gone that way, right?
 Tripod is an option if you have a place to put it beside a table, but I don't.
 So I watched some YouTube videos to see how people mount cameras to film themselves and discovered a Magic Arm.

 > *Aside*: did I tell you I had to watch a lot of videos instead of reading text to discover everything?
 No?
 Now I did.
-It's a bit painful, but lots and lots of information are in video format and text articles about streaming are hard to find and incomplete.
+It's a bit painful, but lots and lots of information are in video format only, and text articles about streaming are hard to find and incomplete.
 I guess including this one. :-)

 Back to the story.
 I never saw Magic Arms before, but the way they work is magical: